siascone/pair-programming-git-setup/README.md

     - It should be public
     - Name something like WXDX

-2. On your computer cd to where you’ll store your classwork for the day and make a new folder:
+2. On your computer `cd` to where you wish to store your classwork for the day and make a new folder
     - `mkdir WXDX` - keep naming convention the same as you did for GitHub
         - Note: Should NOT be in another git repo
             - double check by running `git status` at in the folder that your new `WXDX` is in